Coronavirus Cases Rise To Highest Level Since Late July

 Loading...

-Last week, seventeen states — primarily in the Midwest and Great Plains — posted new daily records, according to the COVID Tracking Project.
+Last week, 17 states — primarily in the Midwest and Great Plains — posted new daily records, according to the COVID Tracking Project.

 Hospitalizations also increased in more than 40 states, with the numbers of people currently hospitalized reaching more than 36,000, which is more than half the highs recorded during the spring and summer surges.

-Unlike during the summer when a handful of larger states drove up the numbers, the current growth is diffused across many states.
+Unlike during the summer, when a handful of larger states drove up the numbers, the current growth is diffused across many states.

-"It's just these roving hotspots in a country that's big, and different areas are on different clocks," says Dr. Amesh Adalja, a senior scholar at the Johns Hopkins University Center for Health Security.
+"It's just these roving hot spots in a country that's big, and different areas are on different clocks," says Dr. Amesh Adalja, a senior scholar at the Johns Hopkins University Center for Health Security.

 The summer may have acted as a kind of buffer, he says, for the middle of the country, keeping the virus at lower levels in the community because people spent more time outside.